BlessingRuth/Documenting-sales-analysis/README.md

 ### Data sources
 ---

-Sales data:The primary dataset used  for this analysis is "LITA Dataset.Xslx" file, containing detailed information about each sale made by the company.
+Sales data:The primary dataset used  for this analysis is "LITA Salesdata.Xslx" file, containing detailed information about each sale made by the company.

 ### Tools used
 ---